Motivation

 We are looking for motivated students who would want to pursue a teaching career or just would like to enhance the educational experience of BME undergraduates.
 We would like you to

-• Experience in numpy, scipy, matplotlib, and statsmodels packages.
+- Experience in numpy, scipy, matplotlib, and statsmodels packages.

-• Demonstrate experience in test-driven development with unittest package.
+- Demonstrate experience in test-driven development with unittest package.

-• Be comfortable writing programs using documentations.
+- Be comfortable writing programs by referring to online documentations.